 You’ve probably tasted the signature Vietnamese dish of pho, a delicious noodle soup that’s quickly catching on around the world.
 And there’s plenty more where that came from, with fresh ingredients, delicate flavours and a plethora of seafood making the basis of a classic Vietnamese cuisine.
 Vietnam is also home to a popular café culture and is big on coffee – a throwback to its time as a French colony – meaning there’s plenty of opportunity to grab a quiet minute and enjoy a spot of people watching.

 The currency of Vietnam is the dong, which due to inflation is no longer broken down into its sub units of hào and xu.
-As of November 2015, $1 is worth around 16,000₫, and 10,000₫ is worth around $0.63.

 Here’s a roundup of what you can expect to spend in Vietnam, with prices in Australian dollars:

 |Inexpensive meal for one – $2.50||Bottle of water – $0.40||0.5 litre beer – $1|